grafana/grafana/docs/sources/alerting/fundamentals/notification-policies/notifications.md

 #### Group interval

 Once the first notification has been sent for a new group of alerts, Grafana starts the Group interval timer.
 This is the amount of time Grafana waits before sending notifications about changes to the group.
-For example, another firing alert might have been added to the group while an existing alert might have been resolved.
+For example, another firing alert might have just been added to the group while an existing alert might have resolved.
 If an alert was too late to be included in the first notification due to Group wait, it will be included in subsequent notifications after Group interval.
-Once Group interval is over, Grafana resets the Group interval timer.
+Once Group interval has elapsed, Grafana resets the Group interval timer.
 This repeats until there are no more alerts in the group after which the group is deleted.

 **Default** 5 minutes

 #### Repeat interval

-Repeat interval decides how often notifications are repeated if the alerts in the group have not changed.
-You can think of these as reminders that there some alerts are still firing.
+Repeat interval decides how often notifications are repeated if the group has not changed since the last notification.
+You can think of these as reminders that some alerts are still firing.
 Repeat interval is closely related to Group interval, which means your Repeat interval must not only be greater than or equal to Group interval, but also must be a multiple of Group interval.
 If Repeat interval is not a multiple of Group interval it will be coerced into one.
 For example, if your Group interval is 5 minutes, and your Repeat interval is 9 minutes, the Repeat interval will be rounded up to the nearest multiple of 5 which is 10 minutes.

 **Default** 4 hours